seqcode/pegr/README.md

 > exit
 ```

-3. Import the baseline database.
+3. Import the baseline database and copy over the PDF files for the pre-defined protocols.

 Generic code:
 ```